quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 Renamed the "data" property to "rows" (to solve TS conflict issue with "data" incorrectly inferred as the "data()" method of a Vue component).

 New prop: "column-sort-order".
-Also, new "columns" definition prop: "sortOrder".
+New "columns" definition prop ("sortOrder") and now "style" and "classes" can be Functions too.

 #### QTable/QTree